Suica and PASMO: prepaid IC cards in Japan

 Where can you buy IC cards in Japan?

-The first step is to ensure your phone’s region is set to Japan.
-For iPhone users, open the Wallet app, choose “Add,” select “Transit Card,” pick Suica or Pasmo, enter your desired amount, and confirm.
+For iPhone users, open the Wallet app, choose “Add,” select “Transit Card,” pick Suica or PASMO, enter your desired amount, and confirm.
 Apple Watch users follow similar steps.
 Android users, ensure NFC and contactless payments are on in settings, then use Google Pay to add the card.
 Instantly recharge your mobile IC card through the app.
 If needed, cash top-ups are available at designated train station ticket machines offering “contactless” recharge options.
+However, please note that Android users might have a harder time to obtain this, as Japanese-designed apps tend to prefer Apple devices.

 Note: Some Android phones purchased outside of Japan do not have an NFC chip inside, and users are unable to download the IC card app.
 In this case, we recommend purchasing a Welcome IC card for your travels.